 Our surgeons evaluate each of our patients on a case-by-case basis.
-The best candidates for breast augmentations are typically in good physical health and fitness but want to improve the size or shape of their breasts.
-Good skin tone and firm, elastic skin also helps to achieve the best cosmetic results.
+The best candidates for breast augmentations are typically in good physical health but want to improve the size or shape of their breasts.
+Good skin tone and firm, elastic skin also helps to achieve the best results.

 How much time do I need to take off work?

 We recommend a week of rest and recuperation following your breast augmentation surgery.
 Patients that have normal desk jobs can return to work slightly earlier (within 3 – 5 days) but should expect to feel fatigued and swollen for several days.

 How do I know what I’ll look like after my Breast Augmentation?